 If you test positive for gonorrhea, your doctor may order additional tests to determine if you have other sexually transmitted infections.
 Gonorrhea is often diagnosed along with other STIs, such as chlamydia.

-Treatment for DGI typically includes the use of antibiotics.
-Penicillin was once the primary treatment for gonorrhea.
-However, antibiotic-resistant strains of gonorrhea have made penicillin ineffective for treating this condition.
+Treatment for gonorrhea and DGI typically includes the use of antibiotics.
+Penicillin was once the primary treatment for gonorrhea, but antibiotic-resistant strains of gonorrhea have made penicillin ineffective for treating this condition.
 Antibiotics called cephalosporins are often used to treat gonorrhea.
-Typically, these medications are administered through a vein in your arm (intravenously) rather than by mouth.
+Typically, these medications are administered through a vein in your arm, or intravenously, rather than by mouth.

-Treatment for DGI also involves identifying the source of the infection.
-If you have gonorrhea, your doctor will ask you about your sexual partners.
-These partners will need to be tested and treated if they have the infection.
-This must be done to prevent the spread of the disease.
+Treatment for gonorrhea also involves identifying the source of the infection.
+If you have gonorrhea, your doctor will ask about your sexual partners.
+Your partners will need to be tested and treated if they have the infection.
+This can prevent the spread of the disease.

-If you develop DGI, your long-term outlook with treatment is quite good.
-Seeking medical attention when you develop symptoms will enable your doctor to diagnose and treat the infection.
-Symptoms are typically alleviated within one to two days after starting treatment.
+It’s more likely that you’ll make a full recovery from gonorrhea or DGI if you start treatment quickly.
+It’s important to seek medical attention if you develop symptoms or if you suspect an infection.
+This allows your doctor to diagnose and treat the infection.
+Symptoms typically improve within one to two days of starting treatment.

-Your long-term outlook may not be as good if you do not seek treatment for your symptoms or do not follow your doctor’s recommendations for treatment.
+Your long-term outlook may not be as good if you don’t seek treatment for your symptoms or if you don’t follow your doctor’s recommendations for treatment.
 Systemic gonococcal infections that affect different areas of the body can cause permanent damage.

 Prevention of DGI requires prevention of gonorrhea.
-Not having sex (abstinence) is the only way to be completely sure that you will not develop this condition.
-If you do have sex, there are several steps that you can take to prevent gonorrhea.
-These include:
+Not having sex, or abstinence, is the only way to completely prevent this condition.
+If you’re sexually active, you can take the following steps to avoid gonorrhea: